Bentley-Cellular-Adaptive-Behaviour-Lab/VE-cadherin-Patch-Classification/README.md

  - **Figure 7:** Mean and std deviation eccentricity box plots of big objects for each group
  - **Figure 8:** Eccentricity histogram of the big objects for each group

-The figures after the initial 8 contain 4 subplots:
+If you have hand-classified the files, the figures after the initial 8 contain 4 subplots which correlate the deatures extrackedn with the hand classification:

 |         |            |
 | ------------- | ------------- |